utabuechler/uBAM/README.md

 Note: the sample data used for the demo includes only two subjects for healthy and two impaired, which is not enough for training the model.

 ## Docker image
-We provide a docker image which includes the sample data, the code and all dependences are installed.
+We provide a docker image which includes the sample data, the code and all dependencies are installed.
 Make sure that docker is installed on your system.
 To use the docker image, first load the image in your local docker and start the container using
 ```
 xhost +local:docker